 Questions never let us go.
 Answers don't follow automatically.

-So we dive deep again, gather knowledge.
-The attempt to understand.
+So we dive deep again, do the reading, try to understand.

 Why?

-Letting go would be my first answer.
+Letting go would be my first reflex.
+See the whole thing spiritually and get back to business.
 But it's not that simple.
 For more than thirty years I've built or advised companies.
 International trade, software development, marketing, strategy.
 One thing always led to the next.
 I kept learning more.
-How organizations, markets, people work.
-And also why at some point they stop working.
+How organizations and markets work.
+But also why many people at some point didn't want to play along anymore.